outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - then identify the least likely or most extreme positions and take the average from distance to those or distance to probable positions

         - the most variation there can be seen when applying concepts like agency (planned cities or artificial natural landmarks), concepts which can be derived from the attribute values of your position

+        - anything that's not required or can be transformed in some way is a candidate for a variable
+          - anything that doesnt have a point/intent is not as likely to be a variable, bc things usually change for a reason but universal change laws can still produce changes without intent

+        - some attribute values would be non-adjacent to derive from other positions, but become more adjacent to derive once other linking concepts/attributes are derived:
+          - deriving the concept of an island from a landlocked position would be difficult without the concepts of a lake or a boundary, moat, container, limit, or anomaly
+          - deriving the concept of a cave without seeing one would require assumptions of non-uniformity, or concepts like gaps or scaffolds, or understanding of structural physics allowing cave ceiling to be supported without a full structure underneath

+        - how would you derive the concepts that could illuminate the most alternate structures created by intersecting/aligning attribute values:
+          - core structure analysis & assumption permutation would get there the fastest without system filters (attribute alignments, unenforced rules) or intent analysis (focusing on structures with a point)
+          - deriving links between known objects
+            - linking the concept of water and the concept of land requires deriving the concept of a shore, which would lead to the repeated compounding interaction between water & rock leading to erosion & caves
+            - or alternately linking the core structure of layers to derive earth plates, & assuming they can change position, leading to earthquakes, leading to gaps in rock structures)
+          - identifying the cause of the object (natural landmarks) variation as on the element layer & deriving those relationships given your position's attribute values, then assuming different element distributions & combinations to build the landmarks up from that layer

     - document generated function types
       - decoy rules that consider usage, so usage follows the actual rule